HalfHashd/Native-State-UI-Next-UI-or-NxUI-/README.md

   AI and Blockchain, a match made in heaven.<br>
   Blockchain dematerializes centralized infrastructures.<br>
   Blockchain deconstructs (commerce) time, to the present now.</em>
+  Blockchain-crypto is still complicated-complex, risky, and even dangerous to even power users.</em>
+  The current Blockchain is masculine.
+There is the feminine which will "10x" the use cases, the TVL, and solve the RW assets and tokenization.</em>
 </p> </p> <p align="center"> <em>...
 DeFi is an oxymoron - if, you deconstruct it, then: decentralized can only be among peers, and among peers there are no debt ... thus to be Sharia Law compatible.</em></p><p align="center"> <em>... "magical money machine"(SN)-exponential age(RP)-scifi(CH)-"abundance and peace in our time"(Ch) - epoch is emerging, imagine "when the GDP of the planet doubles (AIs, etc.) every year"(RP)... and you will only have to work ze 10 hours a week and like it!
 (Sergey N., Raoul Pal, Clif High, Klaus "ze" Schwab, Ch.ung.</em></p>
 ---